 What are India’s electoral bonds, the secret donations powering Modi’s BJP?

-India’s top court is set to issue a verdict on their legality.
-What it decides could shape the world’s biggest election.
+India’s top court has declared them illegal.
+The decision could shape the world’s biggest election.

-A mysterious source of electoral funding, which has generated hundreds of millions of dollars in revenues for the ruling Bharatiya Janata Party (BJP), is under scrutiny in India after the country’s top court found in November that they “put a premium on opacity” and can be “misused for money laundering”.
+India’s Supreme Court on Thursday banned electoral bonds, mysterious source of funding for elections that has generated hundreds of millions of dollars in revenues for the ruling Bharatiya Janata Party (BJP).

-On Thursday, the Supreme Court will announce its verdict on an ongoing petition calling for electoral bonds, which have become a major source of funding for political parties in India – and especially the BJP – to be banned.
+The court announced its verdict on an ongoing petition calling for the bonds to be scrapped.
+The scheme has been under scrutiny, and the top court had in November said that the bonds “put a premium on opacity” and can be “misused for money laundering”.

 Keep readinglist of 3 items